vbreksidler/vbreksidler/README.md

 _______________________________________________________

-- :telescope: I’m working as a Software Engineer FullStack and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Web Developer FullStack and contributing to frontend and backend for building web applications.

 - :seedling: I'm studying in Trybe Online Programming School